cloudyuga/pythonapp/README.md

 # Pythonapp
-We are creating the new Docker image which is based on the `python:2.7` base image.
-In Given Dockerfile we have specified the all the configuration and the Entrypoint.
+We have created the new Docker image `teamcloudyuga/pythonprog` with given `Dockerfile`.
+This image is using `python:2.7` as its base image.
+In given `Dockerfile`, we have specified the all the configuration and the Entrypoint.
 When container with this image runs; then it will run the `demo.py` program.
 We have copied  the python programs in the Docker Image.
 When we runi the container with the help of the environment we decide which program to be run.
 For e.g. `-e PROGRAM_NAME='p1.py'`  pass environment variable  `p1.py`  so container will run `p1.py`.
 The `demo.py` run the `p1.py` program and save its output in `p1.py.txt` file.
 As we have mounted the `/app/program/output` directory of container with in the `/mnt/shared` directory of the Host.
 So the output file which are stored inside the `/app/program/output` will be availabel in the `/mnt/shared` directory.

 Create a directory for mounting volume in the container.
+We will have all the outputs here in this directory.
 ```
 $ sudo mkdir -p /mnt/shared
 ```